Anthcny144/DQMJ3P_Present_code_3gx/README.md

 # Usage
 - Go to the Wi-Fi square
 - Talk to the Gold Slime, ask to input a present code
-- Press Select to open the plugin and choose the code to input
+- Press Select to open the plugin and choose the code to input, press Select again to close the plugin
 - Choose Confirm to recieve the rewards

 # Notes